VesnaBrucoms/ps-technical-challenge/docs/design/use-cases.md

 2. Retrieve achievement levels for all users
 3. Retrieve all users of a specific level

-Use case 1 covers a scenarios like needing to check or view that one specific user's level.
+Use case 1 covers a scenario like needing to check or view that one specific user's level.
 Such as the end user themselves accessing the relevant page.

 Use case 2 covers another backend service requiring all user levels to perform additional functions.
 Perhaps